 Yet one of the most mindblowing things about pre-modern Hendon is that the area which is now Backhouse Park and Hendon Valley Road (hence the name) was known as the “Valley of Love” a beautiful area which captured the comprehension of the area as a resort by the people at time.
 This prompted a famous painting by John Herring in the year 1940, what is now owned by the museum.

 The decline of the Hendon beach resort through the building of Sunderland Docks led imminently to the rise of Roker and Seaburn as alternatives.
 Despite this sad ending, one cannot deny that Hendon nonetheless has had a glorious and intriguing history.
-Before the modern era, it was not associated with poverty, crime and delinquency, but was held by the wealthy in high regard as an escape from the hussle and bussle of the Sunderland township.
+Before the modern era, it did not have the reputation it has now, but was held by the wealthy in high regard as an escape from the hussle and bussle of the Sunderland township.
 Times may change, but we should always remember what Hendon was in the hope that one day we may see the “Valley of the Monks” or “of Love” rise again.